 Best Hostel in York: The Fort Boutique Hostel

-This central hostel is a great choice when you’re deciding where to stay in York for nightlife.
+This central hostel in York is a great choice when you’re deciding where to stay for nightlife.
 It’s right in the heart of the historic center and is surrounded by stylish bars, restaurants, and cafes.
 The rooms are comfortable and funky, with individual decorations and there’s a bar and restaurant downstairs in case you need a meal or a drink.
 Free Wi-Fi is offered as well as dorm and private rooms.

 Best Hotel in York: Judge’s Lodging Hotel

 This hotel in York is simply amazing.
 It’s close to landmarks like York Castle and surrounded by bars and restaurants.
 It’s also close to the railway station and offers free Wi-Fi, room service, an English breakfast every morning, and an outdoor terrace for sunny days.
 Each room is lavishing decorated and includes everything you’ll need for a short or long stay.